DEE-BRI/arcclimate/README.md

 # ArcClimate

-ArcClimate (hereinafter referred to as "AC") is based on a mesoscale numerical prediction model (hereinafter referred to as "MSM") produced by the Japan Meteorological Agency for temperature, humidity, horizontal full-sky solar radiation, downward atmospheric radiation, wind direction and wind speed, which are necessary for estimating the heat load of buildings, and can be used to estimate the heat load of any specified building through elevation correction and spatial interpolation.
-The program produces a meteorological data set for design purposes for a location.
+ArcClimate (hereafter referred to as "AC") is a program that creates a design meteorological data set for any specified point, such as temperature, humidity, horizontal surface all-sky radiation, downward atmospheric radiation, wind direction and wind speed, necessary for estimating the heat load of a building, based on the mesoscale numerical prediction model (hereafter referred to as "MSM") produced by the Japan Meteorological Agency, by applying elevation correction and spatial interpolation.

 AC automatically downloads the data necessary to create a specified arbitrary point from data that has been pre-calculated and stored in the cloud (hereinafter referred to as "basic data set"), and creates a design meteorological data set for an arbitrary point by performing spatial interpolation calculations on these data.